detanx/react-native-bluetooth-escpos-printer/README.md

 #May support Android /IOS

 ## Introduce
-- This is clone from https://github.com/januslo/react-native-bluetooth-escpos-printer, I added some fixes to this repository to make it work for expo.
+- This is clone from https://github.com/januslo/react-native-bluetooth-escpos-printer, I added some fixes to this repository to make it work for expo on Android.

 ### Installation
 install via github